 If you don’t like the Smyth sewn bound journals or are looking for something a bit less expensive, you might look at a good quality spiral-bound or coil-bound notebook.
 These are usually fairly inexpensive, lie flat, and the pages won’t fall out.
-However, spiral notebooks tend not to be designed as travel journals (often they are designed for school or work use) and often don’t have any type of closures, but you can create your own binding with a piece of elastic.
+However, spiral notebooks tend not to be designed as travel journals (often they are designed for school or work use, an exception being the Write it Down journals) and often don’t have any type of closures, but you can create your own binding with a piece of elastic.

 The type of bound journals I generally avoid are those bound using only glue, staples, or basic stitching.
 These tend not to be that durable and you may have an issue with the pages coming out, especially for the ones where pages are just glued to the spine.
 But if you are going on a short trip or just need something to jot notes in, these will work just fine.

 Another thing to consider is whether you want a journal with a closure or not, and if so, what type of closure you prefer.
 I would strongly recommend having some kind of way to close your travel journal.
 This will help protect the pages and binding of your journal from getting bent, torn, or soiled.
 If you plan to shove your journal into your backpack or purse on your trip, we’d definitely recommend one with a closure.